-Previously, Mr. Dominguez-Villegas worked with the Mariposa Foundation in the Dominican Republic, where he conducted socioeconomic and demographic research reports in four rural communities and designed a model English program currently used at the Mariposa Girls Leadership Program.
+Previously, Mr. Dominguez-Villegas worked with the Mariposa Foundation in the Dominican Republic, where he conducted socioeconomic and demographic research in four rural communities and designed a model English program currently used at the Mariposa Girls Leadership Program.
 He also interned at the Australian Trade Commission in Madrid, providing market advice to Australian companies entering the Spanish market.

 Bio Page Tabs